 Black hat thinking focuses on avoiding risk, which is great if you have a risk that you need to avoid.
 But white hat thinking is all about creating value.
 That’s the sort of thinking we need in the HR space.

-People and Culture needs to shift its mindset from black hat – let’s make sure we don’t make any mistakes – to white hat, which is, how do we maximize the value that we can create through our people?
+People and Culture needs to shift their mindset from black hat – let's make sure we don’t make any mistakes – to white hat, which is, how do we maximize the value that we can create through our people?

 A big part of this shift is a more nuanced approach to risk and return in HR.